 Essay A Tell Us Your Story

-Zip’s,In my freshman and sophomore years, I observed the operations of my mother’s online Amazon business from afar.
-I was intrigued by the product line procurement, customer interactions, and financial management.
-However, I recognized an issue with the process of inventory management and its efficiency.
-She had to manually track the inventory levels of each item, which impeded her ability to maximize customer satisfaction as well as family time.
-Zip’sHowever, I discovered a distinctive opportunity to develop a sense of responsibility when I was accepted to an online research and product development course through my school district; I had the capability
+My mom has an online gift store business called Zip’s Bazaar, that has approximately fifty brands, encompassing hundreds of different products.
+During my freshman and sophomore years, I grew increasingly interested in how she interacts with customers, procures products, and manages balance sheets.
+Once, I identified an efficiency issue with her inventory management.
+She manually tracked inventory levels, a tedious process that impeded her ability to maximize product delivery and customer satisfaction.

+I considered different solutions, but nothing seemed obvious until my school counselor recommended a specialized online research and product development course sponsored by our school district.
+As an inventory and sourcing analyst for Zip’s Bazaar, I’m responsible for evaluating potential product lines and brands to sell.
+I also reconcile the quantity and pricing of incoming goods from suppliers.
+The specialized course would teach me organizational skills and how to rectify inventory issues and improve the efficiency of our family business.

-because to directly impact a running business as well as others in the vicinity.
-While I rejoiced in the potential of alleviating an inefficiency in the current business approach, I did amusingly consider whether “I really wanted to do this?
-Of course, I want to help the business grow.
-But, I mean, I would be gone next year, and my mom would expand her sprawling, overflowing inventory from the spare bedroom upstairs to my bedroom – certainly, a hostile takeover.”
+I enrolled just in time because my mom’s business was continuing to expand out of the garage and living room.
+I even amusingly worried that inventory might find its way into my bedroom.
+I mused, “Mom will inevitably expand her sprawling, overflowing inventory from the garage to my bedroom – certainly, a hostile takeover.”

-I determinedly accepted the exciting offer and was informed of the necessity of working with a mentor in preparation of the district-wide Spring Exposition.
-I decided to work with a local business professional who was well-versed with management and coding skills.
+At the course orientation, they instructed us to work with a mentor to build a product with real-world implications in preparation of the school district-wide Spring Exposition.
+I connected with a local professional programmer.
 After researching the automated alternatives to managing a diversifying inventory, I learned that the Radio Frequency (RF) scanner implementation in warehouses was too expensive and intensive.
-I realized that I had a year to fill the void in maximizing the efficiencies of local small businesses. functionalI developed in Lo and behold, the Smart Container tangible product emerged among a sea of ideas discussed with my mentor.
+I realized that I had a year to fill the void in maximizing the efficiencies of businesses like my mom’s.

+Although I struggled with designing an affordable and functional product, I thought about how saving my mom time would allow her to spend more time with us.
+Even better, I developed my product in secret.
+My mom knew that I was enrolled in a business research class, but she was unaware that she would be my inspiration for the product development stage.

+After a few months, I conceived the Smart Container idea.
+It could effortlessly track the quantity of an assigned inventory item rather than manual inputs.
 It consisted of a concealed circuitry system that stored and recorded pieces of a single time, providing easy accessibility to each product line.
-Although I struggled with product design and implementation, I was solely fueled by my desire to facilitate my mother’s time management and help her spend more time with us.
-Even better, the entire process was a surprise- my mom was aware that I was enrolled in a business research class, but she did not know that she would be my inspiration for the product.